rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ## When We Don't Fully Do Well-Formedness Checking

 Well-formedness checking is not a coherent "stage" of type checking.
 There are many areas where well-formedness checking is performed, and some areas where we skip over well-formedness checking due to limitations in what kinds of analysis we can currently perform.
 Ideally, we would never skip or defer well-formedness checking.

+### We (Sometimes) Need Normalization

+There are places where normalization of an Item happens before its Terms have gone through well-formedness checking.
+This is considered problematic as doing so allows some terms to [bypass term well-formedness checking entirely](https://github.com/rust-lang/rust/issues/100041).

 ### Trait Objects